Mr Gunaratnam Shyamalan (Shyam)

-I am a dedicated hand surgery consultant working and training others at the Heart of England NHS Foundation Trust, serving a population of over one million people.
+I am a dedicated hand surgery consultant working and training others at the University Hospital Birmingham NHS Foundation Trust, serving a population of over one million people.
 I also practise at the Spire Clinic at Droitwich Spa.

 I see complex hand, wrist and elbow problems in my general NHS hand clinics in Solihull and Good Hope Hospital (Sutton Coldfield).
 I also perform general orthopaedic trauma surgery at Heartlands Hospital, sub-specialising in complex upper limb injuries such as fractures around the shoulder and elbow.
 I am one of the few Orthopaedic hand surgeons who perform high volumes of arthroscopic scaphoid surgery in the country.